Managing operational risk still remains one of the struggles faced by management. The era of managing business risk function by function is long gone.

 BP is accused of not acting effectively and swiftly before and after the spill to reduce the damage caused by the spill.
 Industry analysts claim that BP failed on their operational risk management.

 Another example, is the 2010 Honda labour strikes at at one of the car manufacturer’s production base in China, which resulted in the the company shutting down the affected base and in turn suffer huge financial losses.

 Thus, a firm’s ability to integrate risk management firmwide may mean survival in today’s and tomorrow’s more volatile and dynamic industry.

 Therefore, in order to manage and mitigate the impact of operational risk events, businesses should:

-# Ensure that there is visibility and transparency when it comes to risk management.
-This means, they should be able to identify all the risks within the business and evaluate the potential consequences of those risks in the context of all risks faced by the business.
+- Ensure that there is visibility and transparency when it comes to risk management.
+Identify all the key risks within the business and evaluate their potential consequences in the context of strategy execution and business success.

-# View risk management as a business support function and not a rule-keeping business unit.
+- View risk management as a business decision support function and not a rule-keeping function.
 True risk management is not a regulatory matter.

 - Align technology, people and processes to achieve integrated risk management.